Financial-Times/ec2-powercycle/README.md

 ## Setting up Lambda function

-Once deployment package is in S3 bucket we can create a Lambda function and use CloudWatch to set the function to run periodically.
+Once deployment package has been created we can create a Lambda function and use CloudWatch to set the function to run periodically.

 ### Creating Lambda function